dengn/SimpleQuotes_Application/README.md

 2. Install Git.
 You may already have Git on your machine; you can easily check with the command git --versionand see if this gives you a response.
 If not, there is an official page for installing git at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git (Links to an external site.).
 Go to the page and follow the instructions for Mac.
 Verify this was installed by running git from the terminal.

-3. Install Ruby Version Manager: RVM (Links to an external site.) is a nice tool to switch between multiple versions of Ruby.
+3. Install Ruby Version Manager: RVM(https://rvm.io/) is a nice tool to switch between multiple versions of Ruby.
 Install it with the following command:

 \curl -sSL https://get.rvm.io | bash -s stable